When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Impact Statement

 This work bridges the gap between meta-learning theory and the operational realities of quantum computing.
 By deriving physics-informed scaling laws, we provide a blueprint for applying machine learning to control systems where hardware variation is the dominant constraint.
 Beyond quantum control, our framework for analyzing the ``adaptation gap,'' linking task variance ($\sigma^2_\tau$) to meta-learning returns ($G_K$) via the PL condition, offers a generalizable template for evaluating meta-learning utility in other physical domains, such as robotics (sim-to-real transfer) and fusion reactor control.

 Regarding broader impacts: quantum computing poses known risks, particularly to cryptographic infrastructure.
 However, this work addresses calibration efficiency rather than computational capability, and the scaling laws we derive are agnostic to the end application.
 The primary near-term effect is reducing energy consumption in calibration workflows.
+While our specific contribution targets calibration efficiency rather than computational capability, faster and cheaper calibration is a general-purpose enabler that lowers the cost of all downstream quantum applications, including those with cryptanalytic relevance.
+We see no near-term mechanism by which calibration speedups would unilaterally accelerate any specific harmful application, but acknowledge that calibration is a shared infrastructure layer.